Orel Hershiser: Cy Young, scoreless streak, and World Series (1988)

 Hershiser started to feel sick playing golf a week before pitchers and catchers reported, and it was discovered he needed an emergency appendectomy.
 The Dodgers planned to hold him back in spring training, but instead let him go through it normally after he was fine during workouts on day one.

 Hershiser in 1988 led the league in wins (23), innings (267), shutouts (8) and complete games (15).
 He was third in ERA at 2.26.
 He finished the season with a record 59 consecutive scoreless innings pitched, breaking the mark of 58 2/3 innings, held by former Dodger Don Drysdale.
 The streak began on August 30, when he pitched four scoreless innings to conclude a game and the record was broken when he pitched 10 shutout innings, on 116 pitches, in the final game of the season.
 He was selected to his second all-star game and was a unanimous selection for the National League Cy Young Award.
 He also won the Gold Glove Award for the best fielding pitcher in the National League.

 In the 1988 National League Championship Series between Hershiser's Dodgers and the New York Mets, Hershiser not only started Games 1 and 3, but recorded the final out in Game 4 in relief for a save.
 He then pitched a complete-game shutout in Game 7 and was selected as the NLCS MVP.
 He then pitched a shutout in Game 2 of the World Series (a game which he also had three hits himself) and allowed only two runs in a complete game in the clinching victory in Game 5, winning the World Series MVP Award.

 Hershiser is the only player to receive the Cy Young Award, the Championship Series MVP Award, and the World Series MVP Award in the same season.
-He later received both The Sporting News Pitcher of the Year and Sports Illustrated magazine's Sportsman of the Year award for his accomplishments in 1988.
+He later received both The Sporting News Pitcher of the Year and Sports Illustrated magazine's Sportsman of the Year award, and was also named the Associated Press Athlete of the Year for his accomplishments in 1988.